 Stage 1: Defining objectives

 The initial stage looks to understand what the organisation is looking to achieve and combines this with the objectives of the users.
+This is typically done in a workshop environment and will unpack existing pain points and organisational objectives.

 Stage 2: Mapping and reviewing existing architecture